gregvissing/frontrowgreg-blog/src/posts/5-things-every-good-website-documentation-manual-needs.md

 ## Include clear instructions for updating all parts of website.

 My personal preference is to make the documentation look professional by starting off with a title page and Table of Contents.
-The Table of Contents should contain anchor links to locations within the manual just in case the user is looking for specific instructions.
+The Table of Contents should contain anchor links to locations within the manual just in case the user is looking for section-specific instructions.
+In each section of the manual I layout the instructions in a numbered list outline format for the administrator to easily follow.